clarkevansteenderen/spede_sampler_R/README.md

 BiocManager::install("Biostrings")
 ```

 4. Ensure that the `rJava` package is installed.
 See [here](https://github.com/ropensci/beastier/blob/master/doc/rjava.md) for issues regarding rJava installation.
+[This](https://cimentadaj.github.io/blog/2018-05-25-installing-rjava-on-windows-10/installing-rjava-on-windows-10/) resource may be helpful.

 5. Install `beastierinstall` in order to load BEAST2:

 ```r